tenzir/tenzir/docker/thehive/README.md

 This directory contains the Docker Compose setup to run a preconfigured instance of TheHive with a VAST [Cortex Analyzer][cortex-analyzers-docs].
 This stack can run with multiple levels of integration with the VAST service:

 - `thehive.yaml`: no dependency on the VAST Compose service.

 - `thehive.yaml` + `thehive.vast.yaml`: the analyzer can access the VAST Compose
   service.

 - `thehive.yaml` + `thehive.vast.yaml` + `thehive.app.yaml`: the app is relaying
   events between VAST and TheHive.

 By default, TheHive is exposed on `http://localhost:9000`.
-We create some default users for both TheHive and Cortex:
+We create default users for both TheHive and Cortex:

 - `admin@thehive.local`/`secret`: organization management

 - `orgadmin@thehive.local`/`secret`: user and case management within the default (Tenzir) organization